Arun878/dev2/README.md

 ## 3.TUNNELING
-  For tunneling I'm using ngrok you can use this application or similar application in RHEL8 `*./ngrok https 8080*` this command will help to run a tunnel which will help to connect the jenkins to outside world.
+  For tunneling I'm using ngrok you can use this application or similar application in RHEL8 `./ngrok https 8080` this command will help to run a tunnel which will help to connect the jenkins to outside world.

 ## 4.WEBHOOK
   In your repository there is an option of settings go to Settings/Webhooks and add webhook there For adding webhook use the tunneling ip which was provided by ngrok:
                   `https://ngrok_ip/github-webhook/`

-## 5.creating the production job in jenkins
+## 5.creating the production job in jenkins:
   create a job and go to configure of your job and fill the data provided in image and give url of your *Git repository/master branch*     in SCM and select the branch master.
   Next go to pollscm

     IN EXECUTE SHELL FOLLOW THESE COMMANDS PROVIDED IN IMAGE